iconify/documentation/documents/pages/icon-finder/packages/core/index.md

 - When using a library written in TypeScript, editors such as VSCode will give you hints and autofill properties, making it much easier to use the library.
 - Easier to avoid bugs.
 While core does have unit tests, TypeScript provides an additional layer of code checking, reducing chances of bugs.

-For description of types that are relevant to implementing UI, see [core/types.md](./types.md).
+For description of types that are relevant to implementing UI, see [types documentation](./types.md).